Block Paving Cost

 Timescales of a project decide on the final cost of labour, as the longer a job takes, the longer you will be required to pay your selected tradesmen.

-There are multiple factors, which can affect the timescale.
+There are multiple factors that affect a project's timescale.
 The most obvious being the complexity of the project, the size of the build, and the final quality of the blockwork.

-Choosing to construct a complex design such as a herringbone will take almost twice as long as a simple chequered pattern, at around 3-4 days compared to 2 days.
+For example, choosing to construct a complex design such as a herringbone will take almost twice as long as a simple chequered pattern, at around 3 to 4 days compared to 2 days.
 However, these factors will also depend on the level of complexity in the plan, the skills the tradesmen possess, and the number of tradesmen needed to be hired for the project.

 Additional Block Paving Costs